 Training

-There are two main entry routes to becoming a Chief Engineer on a superyacht.
-This can be entering from commercial shipping or working through yacht-based certification routes.
-The commercial shipping route to becoming superyacht crew often begins with a sponsored cadetship with a shipping company working in partnership with a maritime training provider.
-This usually includes three years of study and work experience on the sponsored companies’ vessels, achieving an ‘EOOW’ ticket and usually an HND or BSc Degree in Marine Engineering.
+There are two main entry routes to becoming a Chief Engineer on a superyacht: transitioning from commercial shipping or progressing through yacht-based certification pathways.
+The commercial shipping route typically begins with a sponsored cadetship offered by a shipping company in collaboration with a maritime training provider.
+This path usually involves three years of combined academic study and onboard work experience aboard the sponsor company’s vessels.
+Upon completion, cadets typically earn an EOOW (Engine Officer of the Watch) ticket along with an HND or BSc Degree in Marine Engineering.
+This route provides a solid foundation for a long-term career in the maritime industry, offering both technical proficiency and recognized qualifications to advance toward senior engineering roles on superyachts.

 Once granted, superyacht crew can be considered suitably qualified and experienced for 3rd engineer roles on vessels over 3000 GT, gaining the necessary skills to become a Chief Engineer on the world’s largest superyachts.